MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/signin/live-unity-prefabs-sign-in.md

 1. First, make sure that you have downloaded and integrated the [Xbox Live Unity plugin](https://github.com/Microsoft/xbox-live-unity-plugin).

 2. Second, you'll want to have your title reserved and published through the [Microsoft Development Center](https://developer.microsoft.com/games/uwp).
-Read [Create a new Xbox Live Creators Program title](../../../../setup-partner-center/legacy/create-and-test-a-new-creators-title.md) for instructions on publishing your title.
+For instructions on publishing your title, see [Creating an app and publishing it for testing, for Creators](../../../../setup-partner-center/legacy/live-create-and-test-creators-title.md).

-3. Finally, read [Configure Xbox Live in Unity](../configure-xbox-live-in-unity.md) to set up your Unity environment properly and configure your title to use Xbox Live services.
+3. Finally, set up your Unity environment properly and configure your title to use Xbox Live services; see [Configuring Xbox Live in Unity](../live-configure-xbl-in-unity.md).

 Once your Unity project is set up properly, it's time to learn about the tools you can use in your Xbox Live enabled title, as well as the two main ways you can implement Xbox Live in Unity: prefabs and scripts.